cerebrusinc/frenchmaid/README.md

 # French Maid v0.1.1

 Are you a python developer who also/only uses windows and are sick are tired of constantly deteting those pesky `__pycache__` directories?
-Fear not, **frenchmaid** is here to help! frenchmaid is a CLI tool written in pure python that will look in your entire project directory and delete any `__pycache__` folders (and the files within) in your app directory.
+Fear not, **frenchmaid** is here to help! frenchmaid is a CLI tool written in pure python that will search your entire project directory and delete any `__pycache__` folders (and the files within) in your root directory.

 ## Installation